MartinNikolovMarinov/8086-emulator/README.md

 # Loop Example

-A more interesting example which adds 10 to the bx register using a counter cx starting from 3 and looping util cx becomes 0:
+Here's a more interesting example demonstrating a loop that adds 10 to the bx register.
+The loop uses the cx register as a counter, starting from 3 and iterating until cx reaches 0:
 ```asm
 bits 16